How to Accurately Classify a Log in your SaaS application?

 - Compliance –

-1. From SOC2 aspects (and similar) you cannot store PII in these logs.
+a.
+From the SOC2 aspect, (and similar) you cannot store PII in these logs.

-2. From GDPR aspects (especially “the right to be forgotten” clause), you cannot store PII here since it will be very hard to allow the deletion of this data if the customer asks for it.
+b.
+From the GDPR aspect, (especially “the right to be forgotten” clause), you cannot store Personally Identifiable Information (PII) here since it will be very hard to allow the deletion of this data if the customer asks for it.

 Type 2: Business Events